 Furthermore, if you continue to be concerned about “wash sales” we recommend not holding the same ETFs used by Wealthfront in your other brokerage accounts or potentially merely moving those assets into your Wealthfront account where “wash sales” across all your investments are effectively managed.

-For more on wash sales, please see the or consult your tax advisor.
+For more on wash sales, please see the IRS website or consult your tax advisor.

 Alternative Minimum Tax is just like ordinary income in that harvested losses can be applied up to the same $3,000 annual limit.